Infineon/mtb-example-hal-uart-dma/README.md

 ## Supported kits (make variable 'TARGET')
 - [AIROC&trade; CYW20829 Bluetooth&reg; LE Evaluation Kit](https://www.infineon.com/CYW920829M2EVK-02) (`CYW920829M2EVK-02`) - Default value of `TARGET`
+- AIROC&trade; CYW89829 Bluetooth&reg; LE Evaluation Kit (`CYW989829M2EVB-01`)
 ## Hardware setup

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-The AIROC&trade; CYW20829 Bluetooth&reg; Kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
+The AIROC&trade; CYW20829 Bluetooth&reg; CYW89829 Bluetooth&reg; Kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
 The ModusToolbox&trade; requires KitProg3 with latest version 2.40.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If the board is not upgraded, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 See the following pin assignment to configure the corresponding pin for UART_RX and UART_TX in all the three modes.